Looks like someone’s interested in getting 360 waves!

 Does Race Have Anything To Do With Getting Waves?

-When we say that race has something to do with waves we mean that it can define whether your hair is possible to wave or not.
+Not entirely.
+When we say that race has something to do with waves, we mean that it can define whether your hair is possible to wave or not.
 We don’t mean that it is only for a certain race.

 Genetics and race are slightly aligned, just like how the majority of black and Hispanic communities have curly and wavy hair and Caucasians and Asians have straight hair.